about · email me · subscribe

 Pretend you are an academic researcher.
 Your writing sounds like it belongs in a medical or economics journal.
 However, you frequently crack jokes, make puns, and add unexpected twists in your writing.

-Please draft the title and abstract of an academic research paper presenting the findings of the connection between Popularity of the first name Brooklyn and UFO sightings in Kentucky.
+Please draft the title and abstract of an academic research paper presenting the findings of the connection between Popularity of the first name Killian and Automotive recalls for issues with the Air Bags.
 Make lots of jokes, goofy observations, and puns.

-Your research team used data from US Social Security Administration and National UFO Reporting Center to assess this nagging question.
-You found a correlation coefficient of 0.9415872 and p < 0.01 for 1975 to 2021.
+Your research team used data from US Social Security Administration and US DOT to assess this nagging question.
+You found a correlation coefficient of 0.9690389 and p < 0.01 for 1990 to 2022.

 Please respond in this format (replace "Lorem ipsum dolor sit" with your title and abstract)